LemmySmackett/LemmySmackettCom/content/stories/mature/neophile.md

 "Right then," she said in a wavering voice, her  bloodshot eyes still watering.
 "Let's get to work."

-With a brisk step, she marched out of the CEO's office, and the android obediently followed.
+With a brisk step, she marched out of the CEO's office, and the android obediently followed. Ω